TarasGShevchenko/TarasGShevchenko/README.md

-# Hi there 👋, I'm ![Taras Shevchenko], a developer from 🇺🇦🇺🇦🇺🇦 !!
+# Hi there 👋, I'm Taras Shevchenko
+## A developer from 🇺🇦🇺🇦🇺🇦 !!

 ---